Gruntfuggly/todo-tree/README.md

 Show a button in the tree view title bar to enable grouping items by tag.

 **todo-tree.tree.buttons.groupBySubTag** (`false`)</br>
-Show a button in the tree view title bar to enable grouping items by sub tag. *Note: This button will only be visible when sub tags have been found and are present in the tree.*
+Show a button in the tree view title bar to enable grouping items by sub tag.

+<sup>*Note: This button will only be visible when sub tags have been found and are present in the tree.*</sup>

 **todo-tree.tree.buttons.filter** (`true`)</br>
 Show a button in the tree view title bar allowing the tree to be filtered by entering some text.